-- 101 PURPOSE: To limit the emissions of nitrogen oxides (NOx) and carbon monoxide (CO) from gaseous and liquid fuel-fired miscellaneous combustion units located at a major stationary source of NOx. - APPLICABILITY: This rule applies to any miscellaneous combustion unit with a total rated heat input capacity of 2 million Btu per hour or greater located at a major stationary source of NOx. - SEVERABILITY: If any section, subsection, sentence, clause, phrase, or portion of this rule is, for any reason, held invalid, unconstitutional, or unenforceable by any court of competent jurisdiction, such portion is deemed as a separate, distinct, and independent provision, and such holding does not affect the validity of the remaining portions thereof. - 110 EXEMPTION OPERATIONS SUBJECT TO OTHER DISTRICT RULES: The requirements of this rule do not apply to any unit subject to requirements under the following rules: - 110.1 Rule 411 NOx FROM BOILERS, PROCESS HEATERS AND STEAM GENERATORS: - 110.2 Rule 412 STATIONARY IC ENGINES LOCATED AT MAJOR STATIONARY SOURCES OF NOx; - 110.3 Rule 413 STATIONARY GAS TURBINES; and - 110.4 Rule 414 WATER HEATERS, BOILERS AND PROCESS HEATERS RATED LESS THAN 1,000,000 BTU PER HOUR. - 111 EXEMPTION UNITS NOT SUBJECT TO DISTRICT PERMIT: The requirements of this rule do not apply to any unit exempt from Rule 201 GENERAL PERMIT REQUIREMENTS. - 112 EXEMPTION AIR POLLUTION CONTROL DEVICES: The requirements of this rule do not apply to combustion equipment where its primary function is to operate as an air pollution control device including, but not limited to, afterburners, catalytic oxidizers, flares, thermal oxidizers, or vapor incinerators. - 113 EXEMPTION DUCT BURNERS: The requirements of this rule do not apply to duct burners operating upstream of and controlled by a properly working selective catalytic reduction (SCR) add-on NOx control device that complies with all pertinent permit conditions. - 114 EXEMPTION SPECIFIC COMBUSTION UNITS: The requirements of this rule do not apply to the following types of combustion units: - 114.1 Any unit that is used exclusively by an electric utility to generate electricity. - 114.2 Gas flares. - 114.3 Internal combustion engines. - 114.4 Cooking units. - 114.5 Crematories. - 114.6 Dryers used in asphalt manufacturing operations. - 114.7 Furnaces. - 114.8 Incinerators. - 114.9 Kilns. - 114.10 Roasters.
+- 101 PURPOSE: To limit the emissions of nitrogen oxides (NOx) and carbon monoxide (CO) from gaseous and liquid fuel-fired miscellaneous combustion units located at a major stationary source of NOx and cooking units, as defined in this rule. - APPLICABILITY: This rule applies to any miscellaneous combustion unit or cooking unit with a total rated heat input capacity of 2 million Btu per hour or greater that is located at a major stationary source of NOx- and to any miscellaneous combustion unit or cooking unit with a total rated heat input capacity of 5 million Btu per hour or greater that is not located at a major stationary source of NOx. - SEVERABILITY: If any section, subsection, sentence, clause, phrase, or portion of this rule is, for any reason, held invalid, unconstitutional, or unenforceable by any court of competent jurisdiction, such portion is deemed as a separate, distinct, and independent provision, and such holding does not affect the validity of the remaining portions thereof. - 110 EXEMPTION OPERATIONS SUBJECT TO OTHER DISTRICT RULES: The requirements of this rule do not apply to any unit subject to requirements under the following rules: - 110.1 Rule 411 NOX FROM BOILERS, PROCESS HEATERS AND STEAM GENERATORS; - 110.2 Rule 412 STATIONARY IC ENGINES LOCATED AT MAJOR STATIONARY SOURCES OF NOX: - 110.3 Rule 413 STATIONARY GAS TURBINES; and - 110.4 Rule 414 WATER HEATERS, BOILERS AND PROCESS HEATERS RATED LESS THAN 1,000,000 BTU PER HOUR. - 111 EXEMPTION UNITS NOT SUBJECT TO DISTRICT PERMIT: The requirements of this rule do not apply to any unit exempt from Rule 201 GENERAL PERMIT REQUIREMENTS. - 112 EXEMPTION AIR POLLUTION CONTROL DEVICES: The requirements of this rule do not apply to combustion equipment where its primary function is to operate as an air pollution control device including, but not limited to, afterburners, catalytic oxidizers, flares, thermal oxidizers, or vapor incinerators. - 113 EXEMPTION DUCT BURNERS: The requirements of this rule do not apply to duct burners operating upstream of and controlled by a properly working selective catalytic reduction (SCR) add-on NOx control device that complies with all pertinent permit conditions. - 114 EXEMPTION SPECIFIC COMBUSTION UNITS: The requirements of this rule do not apply to the following types of combustion units: - 114.1 Any unit that is used exclusively by an electric utility to generate electricity. - 114.2 Gas flares. - 114.3 Internal combustion engines. - 114.4 Cooking units. - 114.5 Crematories. - 114.6 Dryers used in asphalt manufacturing operations. - 114.7 Furnaces. - 114.8 Incinerators. - 114.9 Kilns. - 114.10 Roasters.